abegaz/iCustomerReview/Project Documents/Functional and Non Functional Requirements.md

 # Professor Feedback:
 FR 1 ✓
 FR 2: Set instead of have
-FR 3 Create inseatd of have
+FR 3 Create instead of have
 FR 4 Post instead of have
 FR 5 ✓
 FR 6